 Prior to the 2014-15 season, prominent changes were made to the lottery.
 For the 2015 lottery, the odds were changed, giving less weight to finishing 30th overall.
 In addition to a more spread out distribution of odds, the opportunity to select first overall was awarded to any team that wins the lottery instead of the maximum four-slot advancement.

-For the 2016 Draft Lottery, the top three picks were awarded through the draw, ensuring the team that finishes 30th overall is guaranteed only a top-four selection, instead of the second pick being a worst-case scenario.
+Beginning in 2016, the top three picks were awarded through the draw, ensuring the team that finishes 30th overall is guaranteed only a top-four selection, instead of the second pick being a worst-case scenario.

-|YEAR||NO. 1 SEED||WINNER (SEED)||NO. 1 PICK||1ST OVERALL|
+|Year||No. 1 SEED||WINNER (SEED)||NO. 1 PICK||1ST OVERALL|

 |1995||Ottawa||Los Angeles* (7)||Ottawa||Bryan Berard|

 |1996||Ottawa||Ottawa (1)||Ottawa||Chris Phillips|